Since the birth of America, veterans have fought to serve and protect. Let us repay them with support.

 For example, if a person experiencing a PTSD attack has a flashback, there is a good chance they believe that they are reliving that moment.
 In their mind, they are; it is real to them.
 The person having the attack may appear angry, upset, or even frightened.
 It is important to try and reassure them that you mean no harm and that you understand.

-Finding a therapist for a veteran you know may be a big help as well.
-Regardless of if they could do it by themselves, it would be very thoughtful of you to present a list of options to narrow it down.
-There may even be mental health providers that work personally with retired veterans and service coordinators.
+Finding a therapist for a veteran you know may also be a big help.
+Whether they could do it by themselves or not, it would be very thoughtful of you to present a list of options to narrow it down.
+There may even be mental health providers who work personally with retired veterans and service coordinators.

 National Suicide Hotline: 800-273-8255